apache/iceberg/examples/README.md

 - Iceberg creates a new snapshot for all table operations that modify the table, such as appends and overwrites.
 - You are able to access the whole list of snapshots generated for a table.
-- Iceberg will store all snapshots generated until you delete the snapshots.
+- Iceberg will store all snapshots generated until you delete the snapshots using the `ExpireSnapshots` API.
+Currently, this must be called by the user.
     - **NOTE**: A VACUUM operation with Spark is in the works for a future release to make this process easier.
     - You can delete all snapshots earlier than a certain timestamp.
     - You can delete snaphots based on `SnapshotID` values.
-- You can read data from an old snapshot using the `SnapshotID`.
+- You can read data from an old snapshot using the `SnapshotID` or a timestamp value ([time travel](https://iceberg.apache.org/spark/#time-travel)).
 - You can roll back your data to an earlier snapshot.

 Code examples can be found [here](src/test/java/SnapshotFunctionalityTest.java).